giacomo-carta/TheSpaceJamProject/README.md

 In this chapter, we will outline our data analysis process for selecting the best basketball players to save humanity in The Space Jam Project.
 We will leverage the NBA API's endpoints, specifically `leaguedashplayerstats` and `playerestimatedmetrics`, to gather data for the first five parameters.

-## Drafting Process
+## Statistical Analysis in Jupyter Lab

+### Draft Parameters:

 1. **Wins, Offensive Skills, Defensive Skills, Efficiency, and Impact**:
-   - Utilize the NBA API's `leaguedashplayerstats` and `playerestimatedmetrics` endpoints to gather relevant player statistics.
+   - Use the NBA API's `LeagueDashPlayerStats` and `PlayerEstimatedMetrics` endpoints to gather relevant player statistics.
    - Calculate and assess performance metrics for each player in the areas of wins, offensive skills, defensive skills, efficiency, and impact.
    - Store the data in CSV files for further analysis.

 2. **Clutch Performance**:
    - Focus on statistics recorded in the last 10 seconds of the shot clock to determine clutch performance.
-   - Extract relevant data from the NBA API and store it in a CSV file.
+   - Extract relevant data from the NBA API using the `LeagueDashPlayerStats` endpoint and store it in a CSV file.

 3. **Defensive Specialist**:
    - Utilize the NBA API's `LeagueHustleStatsPlayer` endpoint to identify defensive stats.